aeodeneal/sql_project_1/README.md

 # sql_project_1
 This very short project demonstrates the SQL skills I have for conducting relatively simple querying using a large dataset.
 This project was completed using the PostgreSQL flavor of SQL.

+_Please note that since the notebook has been downloaded from the DataCamp platform, and it contains code, the 'Code' tab of the notebook.ipynb file does not contain the code I wrote, but rather the code for the notebook._

 # Documents in this repository

 In this repository, besides this README document, there are two files.
 One of them is the students.csv file which contains data relating to a mental health study conducted in Japanese universities, considering international and domestic students.